bhavyamotakatla/new_project/README.md

    ***Little Introduction About Me***
    -----

    I Myself Bhavya Motakatla prefered calling Bhavya.
-I'm an international student came to do graduation in Computer Science department pursing my 1st year 2nd sem.
+I'm an international student came to do my graduation degree in Computer Science department,Pursing my 1st year 2nd sem.
+   During my undergraduate I have learned a lot within the field of Computers.
+Few of the subjects that I found intriguing were Database systems and Computer networks, I was amazed by the network models and the various architectures and protocols involved.
+My undergraduate studies enabled me to grasp the fundamentals related to Computer Science and Engineering.